iszshara/Rust-Dashboard/README.md

 - **Process List:** Lists running processes with details such as PID, CPU usage, memory usage, and name.
 Processes can be sorted by different criteria.
 - **System Information:** Displays host information, including operating system, kernel version, and uptime.
 - **Interactive UI:** Allows switching between different views, scrolling through lists, and adjusting the data refresh interval.
+- **Killing Processes:** You are now able to kill processes directly from the dashboard.

 ## Upcoming

 - Improve fetching mechanism
-- Add kill option for processes
 - Add option to choose between a second layout (or only one box at the time)

 ## Usage